parsiya/parsiya.net/content/page/Golang.markdown

 - [https://github.com/parsiya/Hacking-with-Go](https://github.com/parsiya/Hacking-with-Go)
 - [Gophercises - Lessons Learned]({{< relref "/post/2018-10-06-gophercises-lessons-learned/index.markdown" >}} "Gophercises - Lessons Learned")

 These are my notes when learning go from the [Tour of Go](https://tour.golang.org/) and some other sources.
 A lot of copy/pasted from them and I have used double-quotes to indicate those are not written by me to the best of my ability.
-Still this is not something original and is mostly here as a quick lookup reference while learning Go.
+This is not something original and is mostly here as a quick lookup reference while learning Go.
 I will update this as I learn more.

 <!-- MarkdownTOC -->